Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-1. Incorrect The National Programme for Organic Production (NPOP) is operated under the guidelines and directions of the Ministry of Agriculture and Farmers Welfare (MoA&FW), not the Ministry of Rural Development.
+Statement 1 is Incorrect, The National Programme for Organic Production (NPOP) is operated under the guidelines and directions of the Ministry of Agriculture and Farmers Welfare (MoA&FW), not the Ministry of Rural Development.

-2. Correct The Agricultural and Processed Food Products Export Development Authority (APEDA) does function as the Secretariat for the implementation of NPOP.
+Statement 2 is Correct, The Agricultural and Processed Food Products Export Development Authority (APEDA) does function as the Secretariat for the implementation of NPOP.
 APEDA plays a crucial role in promoting and certifying organic products in India.

-3. Correct Sikkim has indeed become India's first fully organic State.
+Statement 3 is Correct, Sikkim has indeed become India's first fully organic State.
 This achievement signifies India's efforts to promote sustainable agricultural practices.

-Therefore, the correct answer is 2 and 3 only
+Therefore, the correct answer is 2 and 3 only.

 QUESTION 87